 3. They feature excellent local entertainment from shore side.

 2. Food allergies?
 Avoiding sodium?
 Vegetarian?
-The Dining Room Manager will see to accommodating your dietary needs or preferences.
+The Dining Room Manager will accommodate

 1. It’s a family-owned company.
 Two families, actually.